 When it comes to local SEO, Google+ is golden.
 It is generally recommended that brands publish a variety of different types of content on this platform as well.
 Images, educational content, and even videos can all perform well.

-Social media offers brands the chance to connect directly with their audience and leverage that connection to move them through the sales funnel.
-Success with social media requires more than just establishing a profile and posting a few times per week.
+Social media platforms offer brands the chance to connect directly with their audience and leverage that connection to move them through the sales funnel.
+Success with social media platforms require more than just establishing a profile and posting a few times per week.
 The purpose of a social media marketing campaign is to build a strong community around the brand that will:

 - Establish your company as an industry leader